SMP Tool

 As safety-critical systems grows in complexity, so does also the task of performing dependability analyses of them.
 Dependability of safety-critical systems is however essential in arguing about their level of safety.

-SMP Tool (Semi-Markov Process-tool) is a Matlab application, developed on Matlab version R2023b, for dependability analysis of safety-critical systems using SMPs (Semi-Markov Processes).
-By modelling the system of interest as a Stochastic StateFlow (SSF) model, SMP Tool can analyze the system in several manners:
+SMP Tool (Semi-Markov Process-tool) is a Matlab application, developed on Matlab version R2023b, for dependability analysis of safety-critical systems modeled with underlying GSMPs (Generalized Semi-Markov Processes).
+By modelling the system of interest as a Stochastic StateFlow (SSF) model, SMP Tool can analyze the system in several manners.
+Firstly, a transient analysis can be performed to find the probability of a system failure after a time period.
+Secondly, a sensitive analysis can bu utilized to identify which parameters in the model have the greatest impact on the system failure probability.
+Both of these analysis can be performed both through Monte Carlo simulations and through an engine mainly relying on symbolic manipulations.

 For more information about each functionality of SMP-tool as well as how to install the app, consult the quickstart guide downloadable below.
 The .zip-folder SMP-tool contains the tool itself as well as example models.
 The tool depend on the Matlab toolboxes: symbolic toolbox, statistics and machine learning toolbox, Simulink, and Stateflow.